 If you’re suffering from the symptoms of stress at work and your employer hasn’t taken any or adequate steps to support you, you may be entitled to make a personal injury claim for stress at work.

-Get in touch for free legal advice and we’ll look at the details of your situation.
+For free legal advice get in touch with our Industrial Disease Solicitors and we’ll look at the details of your situation.
 Then we can start to assess your claim and advise you on what to do next.
-If you’ve suffered psychiatric injury due to stress at work, contact our national team of Industrial Disease Solicitors.
+Ask if we can deal with your claim on a No Win, No Fee basis.

 More Information on Stress at Work Claims

 In order to make a successful claim for stress at work, it must be proven that your employer breached health and safety regulations.
-Employers are legally required to assess your working conditions to protect you from the effects of stressful situations at work.
+Employers in England and Wales are legally required to assess your working conditions to protect you from the effects of stressful situations at work.